A deep convolutional neural network that is invariant to time rescaling

 The training dataset consisted of 43 Morse Code symbols (letters, numbers, and punctuation/symbols).
-Each dot in a symbol was represented by the signal being ``on'' to 1.0 for one bit and ``off'' to 0.0 for one bit, and each dash was represented by the signal being ``on'' for three bits and ``off'' for one bit.
-At the end of each symbol, the last dot or dash was followed by three bits of ``off''.
-Examples of these symbols are shown in Figure {[}\ref{fig:exp_examples}{]}.A.
-We trained these networks with the symbols where each bit was repeated ten times, and we designated this scale as 1.0, so that we could easily scale both up and down relative to the training sequences.
+Each dot in a symbol was represented by the signal being ``on''--set to a value of 1---for one time step and ``off''---set to to 0 for one time step.
+Each dash was represented by the signal being ``on'' for three time steps and ``off'' for one time step.
+At the end of each symbol, the last dot or dash was followed by three time steps of ``off''.
+Examples of these symbols are shown in Fig. \ref{exp_examples}.A.
+We trained these networks with the symbols where each time step was of length 10.
+This scale was designated as scale 1.0, so that we could easily scale both up and down relative to the training sequences.

-Once the networks reached 100\% classification accuracy on the 43 Morse code symbols, we tested the networks on various temporal scalings using the trained weights.
-We take each of the Morse Code signals and repeat every bit different numbers of times (e.g.~to test a network's accuracy at 2 times the training scale, we repeated every bit 20 times).
-In Figure \ref{fig:performance_full}.A, we see the results of SITHCon and TCN on different scales.
+Once the networks reached 100\% classification accuracy on the 43 Morse code symbols, we tested the networks on various time-rescalings using the same trained weights.
+We take each of the Morse Code signals and repeat every bit different numbers of times.
+For example, to test a network's accuracy at 2 times the training scale, we repeated every bit 20 times.
+Fig. \ref{performance_full}.A shows the results of SITHCon and TCN on different scales.
 As expected, TCN and SITHCon were able to reach 100\% accuracy at a scale 1.0.
 However, the two networks showed very different generalization across scales.
 Whereas the TCN fell to chance-level performance with even a small variation from the training scale, SITHCon showed close-to-perfect generalization over scale increases of an order of magnitude and was above chance over more than two orders of magnitude.
-SITHCon does not perform as well with decreases in scale, but is still above chance for an entire order of magnitude speed-up in the signal.